tzhiru/csc365-project/docs/APISpec.md

 # API Specification
 ## 1. Creating a new account
 ### `/accounts/new` (POST)
-Creates an account for a new patron.
+Creates an account for a new patron and returns the account id to be used for checking out books.

 **Request:**
 ```json